-Shopping, Dining, and Activities in Helena
+Shopping, Dining, Activities in Helena, and More

 Helena is the capital of Montana, and is a college town as well.
-It has a nice blend of vintage, retro, and hipster vibes.
+It has a nice blend of historic, vintage, and hipster vibes.
 In 1875, Helena became the capital of what was originally the Montana Territory.
 If you’re interested in Helena’s history, steeped in its mining and gold rush background, read about it here.

 Things to do in Helena: Shopping